Written by Michael Piller and Ronald D. Moore

 Part of what worked about this, as the story goes, is that the writer, Michael Piller, was supposed to write only the season-ending cliffhanger and that was the end of his job.
 Therefore, he had the freedom of writing the series – and Captain Picard in particular – into the proverbial corner without worrying about how he was going to resolve it.

-During a few episodes of the past three seasons, there has been build-up toward an encounter with an alien race known as The Borg.
+During a few episodes of the past three seasons, there has been a build-up toward an encounter with an alien race known as The Borg.
 They are part machine, part organic life form.
 They are also seemingly unstoppable.
-The Federation has been preparing for an encounter for quite some time, but it is still eighteen months to two years away from developing serious weapons which it can use against The Borg.
+The Federation has been preparing for an encounter for quite some time, but it is still eighteen months to two years away from developing serious weapons that it can use against The Borg.

 When an entire Federation colony disappears – and the effects depicting this are marvelous – it becomes clear that The Borg has arrived in Federation space much faster than anticipated.
 A specialist in The Borg, Lt.
 Commander Shelby (portrayed by Elizabeth Dennehy) joins the crew of the Enterprise as they sort through what little remains of the colony.

 Along with The Borg threat, we are given a sub-plot whereby Captain Picard (Patrick Stewart) learns that Commander Riker (Jonathan Frakes) has been offered his own command – again.
 Shelby is angling for his spot as First Officer of the Enterprise.
 Where Riker has become more conservative and cautious over the years, Shelby is a risk-taker and very ambitious.

 Shortly thereafter, the Enterprise is dispatched to investigate the disappearance of another starship that has had an encounter with The Borg.
 It is also intercepted by The Borg ship – which has the shape of a giant cube.
 The Borg do not seem interested in the Enterprise or its crew, but rather is intent on only Captain Picard.